Dolly Parton: 2005–2020: Touring and holiday album

+Parton earned her second Academy Award nomination for Best Original Song for "Travelin' Thru", which she wrote for the feature film Transamerica (2005).
+The song and film centered on a transgender woman and Parton received death threats.
+She returned to No.1 on the country chart later in 2005 by lending her harmonies to Brad Paisley's ballad, "When I Get Where I'm Going".
+In September 2007, she released her first single on her own label, Dolly Records, "Better Get to Livin'", which peaked at No.48 on Billboards Hot Country Songs chart.

+"Better Get to Livin'" was followed by the studio album Backwoods Barbie, released on February 26, 2008, which reached No.2 on the country chart.
+Its debut at No.17 on the all-genre Billboard200 albums chart was the highest in her career.
+The album produced four additional singles, including the title track, written as part of her score for 9to5: The Musical.
+After the death of Michael Jackson, whom Parton knew personally, she released a video expressing her feelings about him and his death.

-On October 27, 2009, Parton released a four-CD box set, Dolly, which featured 99 songs, spanning most of her career.
-She released her second live DVD and album, Live From London in October 2009, filmed during her sold-out 2008 concerts at London's The O2 Arena.
-On August 10, 2010, with longtime friend Billy Ray Cyrus, Parton released the album Brother Clyde.
-Parton is featured on "The Right Time", which she co-wrote with Cyrus and Morris Joseph Tancredi.
-On January 6, 2011, Parton announced that her new album would be titled Better Day.
-In February 2011, she announced that she would embark on the Better Day World Tour on July 17, 2011, with shows in northern Europe and the U.S. The album's lead-off single, "Together You and I", was released on May 23, 2011 and Better Day was released on June 28, 2011.
-In 2011, Parton voiced the character Dolly Gnome in the animated film Gnomeo & Juliet.
-On February 11, 2012, after the sudden death of Whitney Houston, Parton stated, "Mine is only one of the millions of hearts broken over the death of Whitney Houston.
-I will always be grateful and in awe of the wonderful performance she did on my song and I can truly say from the bottom of my heart, 'Whitney, I will always love you.
-You will be missed.
+On October 27, 2009, Parton released a four-CD box set, Dolly, featuring 99 songs spanning most of her career.
+She released her second live DVD and album, Live From London, in October 2009, filmed during her sold-out 2008 concerts at London's The O2 Arena.
+On August 10, 2010, Parton's longtime friend Billy Ray Cyrus released the album Brother Clyde.
+Parton was featured on the track "The Right Time", which she co-wrote with Cyrus and Morris Joseph Tancredi.
+On January 6, 2011, Parton announced her new album Better Day.
+In February 2011, she announced the Better Day World Tour, beginning July 17, 2011, with shows in northern Europe and the US.
+The album's lead-off single, "Together You and I", was released on May 23, 2011, and Better Day followed on June 28, 2011.